wp-plugins/woocommerce-correios/readme.txt

 == Installation ==

-* Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
+* Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
-* Activate the plugin
+* Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Shipping, choose Correios and fill settings
+* Navigate to WooCommerce -> Settings -> Shipping, choose Correios and fill settings.

-### Instalação e configuração em Português:
+### Instalação e configuração em Português: ###

 = Instalação do plugin: =